niinavi/docker-salt/documents/report.md

 ## Salt State

 I started creating salt state for Docker by first installing Docker manually.
-I followed instructions for manual installation for Docker [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
+I followed instructions for manual installation for Docker from their [documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

 This is the first salt state I created and it succesfully installed the Docker.